[?] Subscribe To This Site

 Depending upon the severity of the infection, the rabbit may develop hepatitis leading to acute death or chronic wasting.
 It is possible for cysticerci to form in other areas of the body, such as the brain, and if so, symptoms such as seizures, or other signs of compromised organ function may be seen.
 This, however, is far less common than finding cysts in or attached to the liver, intestines or body cavity.

-Tapeworm cysticerci attached to rabbit abdomen(Pictured at right: a group of infective cysts attached to the domestic rabbit's intestines.)
+Tapeworm cysticerci attached to rabbit abdomenGroup of infective cysts attached to the domestic rabbit's intestines

 Between 28% and 65% of all cottontails are infected with T. pisiformis, depending on species, location and age.

 "Cysticercus pisiformis" - the condition of being infected with immature tapeworm cysts - is the extent of tapeworm infestation in rabbits.
 Tapeworms do not mature in rabbits.
-The immature tapeworms simply wait inside their cysts until a dog or coyote kills and consumes the rabbit, eating the cysts along with other rabbit parts.
+The immature tapeworms simply wait inside their cysts until a dog, coyote, or fox kills and consumes the rabbit, eating the cysts along with other rabbit parts.

 Stage V of the tapeworm life cycle completes itself with the ingestion of the cysticercus by the primary host - a dog or other canid.
 The immature tapeworms finally mature into adult tapeworms.
 The canid begins shedding tapeworm eggs, and the cycle starts all over again....